suneeta-mall/fable-flow/docs/features/story-processing.md

 ## Best Practices

-1. **Input Quality**
-    - Provide clear, well-structured input text
+1. **Input Quality** - provide clear, well-structured text with educational objectives and target age group.
-    - Include any specific educational objectives
-    - Specify target age group if relevant

-2. **Processing Options**
-    - Use appropriate model for your content type
-    - Adjust temperature for creativity vs. consistency
+2. **Processing Options** - pick a model suited to your content; tune temperature for creativity vs. consistency; set a seed for reproducibility.
-    - Set seed for reproducible results

-3. **Output Management**
-    - Review enhanced content before proceeding
-    - Use scene breakdown for illustration planning
+3. **Output Management** - review enhanced content and use the scene breakdown for illustration planning.
-    - Consider analysis suggestions for improvements

 ## Troubleshooting